Anisotropic resistivity and superconducting instability in ferroelectric metals

-Motivated by recent experiments, \cite{Ferroelectric_superconductor_exp, Ferroelectric_T_exp, Ferroelectric_superconductor_exp_2}, we propose a model of electron scattering by one-phonon in the presence of spontaneous ferroelectric polarization.
-This scattering mechanism adds up with two-phonon contribution, \cite{Ngai_main, ELL_conductivity_1, ELL_conductivity_2}.
-We show that below the structural transition, the decrease of temperature enhances electric resistivity due to onset of ferroelectric polarization.
+Motivated by these experiments, \cite{Ferroelectric_superconductor_exp, Ferroelectric_T_exp, Ferroelectric_superconductor_exp_2,Tomioka2022}, we propose and study a model of electron scattering by one-phonon in the presence of spontaneous ferroelectric polarization.
+The model is a generalization of the two-phonon mechanism \cite{Ngai_main} to the ferroelectricity, and adds up with two-phonon mechanism, \cite{Ngai_main, ELL_conductivity_1, ELL_conductivity_2}.
+We show that below the structural transition, the decrease of temperature enhances electric resistivity due to the onset of ferroelectric polarization.
 At lower temperatures, we predict linear in temperature suppression of resistivity.
 We also calculate the contribution of one-phonon scattering processes to the superconducting transition temperature.
-We argue that our mechanism might dominate over the two-phonon mediated pairing deep in the ferroelectric-like phase.
+We argue that our mechanism might dominate over the two-phonon mediated pairing deep in the ferroelectric phase.

-\textit{Model.} We propose to study a model of a ferroelectric-like metal (polar metal), which consists of electrons interacting with TO phonons.
+\textit{Model.} We start with introducing a model of a ferroelectric metal (polar metal), which consists of electrons interacting with TO phonons.
 The TO phonons are responsible for the ferroelectricity in the system, while the electrons are responsible for the electric conduction.
 The electrons are described by the Hamiltonian

 where $\psi^\dag(x), \psi(x)$ are the electron creation and annihilation operators, $\mu$ is the chemical potential, $m$ is the mass of electrons, $x=({\bf r}, t)$ is a general coordinate, and $\int_{\bf r}(..) \equiv \int d{\bf r}(..)$.
 The Hamiltonian of two degenerate denoted by $a=1,2$ branches of TO phonons is